flutter/website/src/content/app-architecture/case-study/testing.md

 This setup creates the two fake repositories needed, and passes them into a `HomeViewModel` object.
-This class does not need to be faked.
+This class doesn't need to be faked.

 :::note
 The code also defines a `MockGoRouter`.